General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 \subsection{Post-Supervised Adaptation: Learning to Align and Shape Behavior}

 Pre-training and fine-tuning equip the model with a learned distribution, which represents its knowledge about what outputs are plausible or likely.
-Post-training does not erase this knowledge; instead, it biases this distribution towards preferred outcomes---such as task-specific goals.
+Post-training biases this distribution towards preferred outcomes---such as task-specific goals.
 The new, desired behavior of the model (called the policy, $\pi$, in \gls{rl}) comes from this refined distribution.
 This shift has a subtle but crucial effect on the internal representations.

-Post-training alignment workflows commonly use \gls{rl}, as the classic loss-minimization approaches---simply fine-tuning on more \enquote{correct} examples---can struggle to capture more nuanced, hard-to-label objectives\autocite{Huan2025mathLLM}; when the goal is to steer the model toward more intangible qualities, formulating loss functions and collecting a pre-labeled dataset become very challenging.
+Post-training alignment workflows commonly use \gls{rl}, as the classic loss-minimization approaches---simply fine-tuning on more \enquote{correct} examples---can struggle to capture more nuanced, hard-to-label objectives.\autocite{Huan2025mathLLM} When the goal is to steer the model toward more intangible qualities, formulating loss functions and collecting a pre-labeled dataset become very challenging.
 In \gls{rl}-based alignment, the model is treated as an agent that takes actions (generates text in the case of an \gls{llm}) in a trial-and-error environment and receives a reward signal based on the actions it chooses.
 The \gls{rl} objective is to maximize this reward by changing the model's behavior.
 In the case of \gls{llm}, this means compelling it to generate text with the preferred properties.
-This process transforms the model into a goal-oriented one, where the goal can be to generate stable molecules, solve tasks step by step, or utilize tools, depending on the reward function.
+This process transforms the model into a goal-oriented one, where the goal can be to generate stable molecules, solve tasks step-by-step, or utilize tools, depending on the reward function.

 During alignment, the foundational embeddings for basic concepts (e.g., a carbon atom) learned during pre-training remain largely intact.
 This initial state is critical; without a robust, pre-trained \gls{llm}, the \gls{rl} process would be forced to blindly explore an intractably vast space, making it highly unlikely to discover preferred sequences (that it could then reinforce).